WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-09-11-drawing-parallel-edges-in-qt.md

 As I mentioned before, we actually want our line to stop shortly before it reaches its end point.
 What we could do is to create a [`QLineF` object][15], passing our start and end points as parameters, and then use the `setLength()` function to make the line slightly shorter: `myLine.setLength(myLine.length() - 18)`.

 Then we still need to add our arrowhead.
-For this, I simply followed the [Diagram Scene Example][7] provide in the online documentation for Qt.
+For this, I simply followed the [Diagram Scene Example][7] provided in the online documentation for Qt.
 Basically, this involves creating a [`QPolygonF`][16] object with the shape of our arrowhead, and have this object drawn near the end point of our line.

 We should do most of the above in the ['paint()' function][12] of our edge, because that is the function where we determine where and how the edge is drawn.
 I have included a code snippet below to illustrate what our `paint()` function might look like in this scenario.